Leikaab/apiconfig/.roo/rules-orchestrator/CONTRIBUTING.md

+# Current Project Focus: Polish, Test Coverage, Integration, and Documentation

+**As of April 2025, the apiconfig project is in its finalization phase.**

+Workflow management and verification must now ensure:
+- 100% unit test coverage for all code
+- Robust integration tests for all features
+- Comprehensive and up-to-date documentation

+The Orchestrator is responsible for ensuring these standards are met at every step.

+---

 # Contributing as an Orchestrator

 This document provides a concise summary of contribution guidelines specifically for the **Orchestrator** role within this project.
 For comprehensive details, please refer to the main [`/workspace/CONTRIBUTING.md`](/workspace/CONTRIBUTING.md).